 The most commonly used classification system for humeral shaft fractures is the AO/OTA (Arbeitsgemeinschaft für Osteosynthesefragen / Orthopaedic Trauma Association) classification system.
 In this classification, they are divided into three main groups according to the fracture type.
 Type A simple fractures, there is a single circumferential fracture line in the humeral shaft.
 There are two important fracture fragments, proximal and distal (fragments smaller than 10% circumferentially are ignored).
 Type B wedge-shaped fracture line, there is one or two fracture fragments in between, but after reduction, there is contact between the distal and proximal fragments and length is achieved.
-Type C comminuted fractures, there are one or two fracture fragments in between the distal and proximal fragments without a wedge in between.
+Type C comminuted fractures, there are one or two fracture fragments in between, but after reduction, contact cannot be achieved between the distal and proximal fragments.
+There is a fracture segment without a wedge in between.
 This segment may be intact or fragmented.